 Dog Mountain Brewing

-The brewery is located at 3141 3rd Avenue, and is closed on Mondays.
+The brewery is located at 3141 3rd Avenue and is closed on Mondays.

 This busy, popular brewery has up to 11 beers on tap and a selection of cocktails.
 Twin City Brewing also offers a good assortment of food choices.
-Consider ordering one of their hand-stretched pizzas made from a dough fermented in a three-day process giving it more complex flavours, or the Bulgogi Brisket, which is smoked onsite.
-Dine-in or take out.
-When we went, we could not get a table.
-Next time we will make a reservation.
+Consider ordering one of their hand-stretched pizzas, made from dough fermented in a three-day process, giving it more complex flavours, or the Bulgogi Brisket, which is smoked onsite.

 Twin City is located at 4503 Margaret Street in Port Alberni, BC and is closed on Mondays.